innomatic/innomatic-legacy/README.md

 -------------------

-Innomatic is an open source platform for building multi-tenant cloud applications developed by Innoteam in PHP language.
+Innomatic is an open source platform for building multi-tenant cloud applications developed by Innomatic Company in PHP language.

 It is suitable as an Internet/Intranet development and deployment system, featuring a powerful modular architecture and allowing very fast